Charterhouse/react-frontend-developer/workspaces/buffers/README.md

 See more on RunKit: https://runkit.com/marcinczenko/5b3f3974226fb000128824a6.

 For `TypedArray` however, we do not have any equivalent API.
 Therefore, our `TypedArrays` provides some convenience methods for converting from and to strings.

+`TypedArrays` allows you to convert any `ArrayBuffer` to a string and vice versa in any encoding supported by `Buffer.from` and `Buffer.toString()`.

+> `TypedArrays` is using `Buffer` underneath to perform the conversion.

+And so we have `TypedArrays.string2ab` to convert a string to `ArrayBuffer` and `TypedArrays.ab2string` to convert `ArrayBuffer` to a string.

+We found that conversions to an from `Uint8Array` are the most frequent.
+For this reason in `TypedArrays` we included two convenience methods: `string2Uint8Array` and `uint8Array2string`.